allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 Notice that if one of the frameworks loads an existing weights file, the running task will automatically update its "Input Model", pointing directly to the original training task's model.
-This makes it easy to get the full lineage of every trained and used model in our system!
+This makes it easy to get the full lineage of every trained and used model in your system!

 Models loaded by the ML framework appear in an experiment's **Artifacts** tab under the "Input Models" section in the ClearML UI.